Frequently Asked Questions

 Q: Can our organisation offer Velotech Training?

-A: Possibly ... we have a number of sites around the UK where Velotech accreditations are offered up to the Gold level.
+A: Possibly ... we have a number of sites around the UK where Velotech accreditations are offered up to the Gold (Intermediate 2) level.
 These are independent centres which we audit annually, whose trainers have worked and continue to develop their skills with us directly at Velotech.
-The centres all have to adhere to specific standards with regard to tooling, space and general facility to run training courses for all levels of ability up to the Gold level (or a less advanced level if that is what is required).
+The centres all have to adhere to specific standards with regard to tooling, space and general facility to run training courses for all levels of ability up to the Intermediate 2 level (or a less advanced level if that is what is required).

 Please contact us directly if you feel that your organisation might wish to offer the accreditation.